Krypton Season 1, Episode 1

 Syd: With Margaret in Chicago for C2E2, I decided instead of missing a week of our strictly maintained schedule, I would do something a little different.
 So we’re taking a break from Young Justice to watch the pilot for SYFY’s new Smallville prequel, Krypton.
 Now, you may think that I can’t write anything coherent about a TV show on my own and you’re probably right.
 So I brought in a special guest.
 You may know him as my cohost from Dr. Sketchy’s Anti-Art School or from various bars around New York City.
 Say hello to the people, Foley.

-Foley: Very excited to be here, especially right now, before the show even starts.
-At this moment Krypton has the highest potential for greatness, until we hit play I can not be dissapointed.
+Foley: Very excited to be here, especially right now before the show even starts.
+At this moment Krypton has the highest potential for greatness.
+Until we hit play I cannot be disappointed.
 That said, I for one hope to be pleasantly surprised by this interstellar period piece with no “known” DC characters to mess it up… Until like episode 3 when they bring in Hawkgirl for no reason (The reason is a love triangle).

 Syd: Now, before we watch this, I have to say, this is a bad idea, right?
 Like, Krypton as a concept only exists to be destroyed.
 Right off the bat, there is the burden of creating an entire lived-in world while they are also weighed down by the established continuity of all of cosmic DC.
 Also, they’re going with the version of Krypton where they don’t have superpowers on Krypton.
 The entire time I’ll be thinking about how much better it would be if they went with the more interesting original version of Krypton where everyone was Superman.